swdevlin/ars-magica-grimoire/README.md

 </books>
 ```

-`abbreviation` maps to the `source` tag in the spell definition.
-The `name` value is used when listing books in the preface using the `booklist` tag.
+`abbreviation` maps to the `source` tag in the spell definition. `name` is used when listing books in the preface using the `booklist` tag.

 ### Arts